jnozzi/cocoadev.com/markdown/ServingTheNetworkDirectory.md

 (1) If you decide to serve     /Network/Users and put home directories on it, remove the "bg" flag from the options... otherwise the server will mount in the background, and it might not be mounted by the time a user logs in.
 Which means that their home directory won't be available either.

-(2) General/LaunchServices will automatically find applications in     /Network/Applications, just like it finds things in     /Applications.
+(2) LaunchServices will automatically find applications in     /Network/Applications, just like it finds things in     /Applications.
 You might need to give it a day or so to run its housekeeping tasks before documents belonging to apps in     /Network/Applications will be double-clickable, however.

-(3) If you have General/MacOSXServer, don't use Workgroup Manager to modify the exports or the mounts.
+(3) If you have MacOSXServer, don't use Workgroup Manager to modify the exports or the mounts.
 Its interface really was not designed for dealing with static mounts like this.
 It probably won't trash your setup, but it won't give you any useful way of modifying them either.
 I spent several days trying to get WM in 10.2 to provide static NFS mounts the way I wanted them, and it was like beating my head against the wall ... in slooooow moooootioooon.
 There might be a way to do it but I couldn't manage it.
 Finally I returned to the command-line way of doing things that I'd learned in 10.0, and that worked perfectly.

 ----